 This guide describes the rights under the Americans With Disabilities and Fair Housing Acts for individuals receiving medication-assisted treatment.
 Guide covers housing, employment and other forms of discrimination, and the application of disability rights laws.

-This is a powerful statement about fair housing from a noted civil rights attorney, in response to suggestions that civil rights laws should be amended to reduce or eliminate fair housing protections for individuals recovering from substance use disorders.
-It discusses the history of these protections in the context of the broader evolution of fair housing and other civil rights in America.
+These are powerful statements about fair housing from two noted civil rights attorneys, in response to suggestions that civil rights laws should be amended to reduce or eliminate fair housing protections for individuals recovering from substance use disorders.
+They also discuss the history of these protections in the context of the broader evolution of fair housing and other civil rights in America.